Michael-Meade/Leaderboad/README.md

 ## Files
 ### cron.rb
   - Scrapes the playing server's index.html file and if the team name exists it will reward them 50 points.
-Ran by the cronjob every minute.<br>
+Ran by the cronjob minute.<br>

 ### scoreboard.rb
   - The acutally web app thats purpose is to run scoreboard and allow users to sign up.